MicrosoftDocs/windows-dev-docs/windows-apps-src/files/quickstart-reading-and-writing-files.md

     StorageFolder^ storageFolder = ApplicationData::Current->LocalFolder;
     create_task(storageFolder->GetFileAsync("sample.txt")).then([](StorageFile^ sampleFile)
     {
+        // Create the buffer
-        // Write bytes to a file using a buffer IBuffer^ buffer = CryptographicBuffer::ConvertStringToBinary
+        IBuffer^ buffer = CryptographicBuffer::ConvertStringToBinary
         ("What fools these mortals be", BinaryStringEncoding::Utf8);

+        // Write bytes to a file using a buffer create_task(FileIO::WriteBufferAsync(sampleFile, buffer));
     });
     ```
     ```vb